Looking for combined car insurance with your partner? Find out if a joint car insurance policy will help you save.

 Not every couple will need to ask these questions, especially if you both have relatively clean records.
 If you’re concerned about keeping this discussion neutral, you could write down your answers separately and then share to prevent feelings of judgment or criticism on either side.

 What happens after a divorce?

 While you’ll save on a combined policy after getting married, the opposite is also sometimes true.
-You might lose the “married discount” benefit after a divorce by no longer combining policies.
+You might lose the married discount benefit after a divorce by no longer combining policies.
+Credit score drops after a divorce can happen as well, which could raise your car insurance premiums.
 There’s not much you can do to help this, but being aware of this side effect could help explain higher premiums after the divorce is finalized.